-Affiliate Membership is open to qualified individuals who are health professionals working in support of cancer and biomedical research and educators or other professionals who are interested in and/or make substantial contributions to the cancer field.
-As an Affiliate member you have the benefit of subscribing to Association publications at reduced member rates
+Affiliate membership is open to qualified individuals who are health professionals working in support of cancer and biomedical research and educators or other professionals who are interested in and/or make substantial contributions to the cancer field.
+As an affiliate member you have the benefit of subscribing to AACR publications at reduced member rates.

 Please allow 30 days for application review and approval notification.